Clemson vs. Wake Forest NCAA Football Odds, Plays and Insights | November 20, 2021

 Wake Forest Stats and Trends

-- In Wake Forest's 10 games this season, it has six wins against the spread.
+- In Wake Forest's 10 games this year, it has six wins against the spread.

-- The Demon Deacons covered the spread in their only game when underdogs by 3.5 points or more.
+- The Demon Deacons have been underdogs by 3.5 points or more once this season and covered the spread.

-- Wake Forest's games this season have gone over the total in five out of 10 opportunities (50%).
+- Wake Forest's games this season have hit the over on five of 10 set point totals (50%).

-- When Wake Forest puts up more than 15.3 points, it is 6-4 against the spread and 9-1 overall.
+- Wake Forest is 6-4 against the spread and 9-1 overall in games when it puts up more than 15.3 points.

-- In games that Wake Forest totals over 310 yards, the team is 6-4 against the spread and 9-1 overall.
+- When Wake Forest totals more than 310.0 yards, the team is 6-4 against the spread and 9-1 overall.

-- The Demon Deacons have turned the ball over 12 times, one fewer times than the Tigers have forced turnovers (13).
+- This year the Demon Deacons have 12 turnovers, one fewer than the Tigers have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.